-1-4-1 4 Channel Memory Configuration
+1-4-1 Dual Channel Memory Configuration

-This motherboard provides eight DDR3 memory sockets and supports 4 Channel Technology.
+This motherboard provides four DDR3 memory sockets and supports Dual Channel Technology.
 After the memory is installed, the BIOS will automatically detect the specifications and capacity of the memory.
+Enabling Dual Channel memory mode will double the original memory bandwidth.

-The eight DDR3 memory sockets are divided into four channels and each channel has two memory sockets as following:
+The four DDR3 memory sockets are divided into two channels and each channel has two memory sockets as following: